Chondroitin: benefits, dosage, contraindications

 In vitro and in vivo evidence suggests that the antioxidant and anti-inflammatory effects of chondroitin contribute to its neuroprotective properties.

-Orally, chondroitin sulfate has been used safely at doses of up to 2000 mg per day for 6 years.
-Topical creams intended for skin use can also be used safely.
+Orally, chondroitin sulfate has been used safely at doses up to 2000 mg per day for 6 years.
+Topical creams can also be used safely.

 Interactions